 How do I know what my child is learning?

 At TESG we use a variety of methods for tracking student learning and communicating that growth to families.
-In addition to informal daily or weekly progress communications, we use “I Can” checklists, portfolios of student work, narrative evaluations, and project products and presentations to show families what their students are accomplishing.
+In addition to informal daily or weekly progress communications, we use standards-based rubrics, portfolios of student work, narrative evaluations, and project products and presentations to show families what their students are accomplishing.

-With “I Can” checklists, students, teachers, and parents can see which standards students have mastered and to what degrees, helping everyone keep track of the child’s progress.
-Portfolios offer the evidence for the “I Can” checklists, matching student work to the standards.
-At the end of grading periods, teachers write narrative evaluations for families, offering their insights into the student’s progress.
+With standards-based rubrics, students, teachers, and parents can see which standards students have mastered and to what degrees, helping everyone keep track of the child’s progress.
+Portfolios offer the evidence for the standards-based scores, matching student work to the standards.
+At the end of certain grading periods, teachers write narrative evaluations for families, offering their insights into the student’s progress.
 Students may also write reflections on their own learning to share with families.
 Finally, PBL units always culminate in product presentations, giving families the opportunity to see the tangible results of their student’s hard work.

 What social curriculum will you use?